Currently Enrolling Trials

 Rubraca is supplied as a tablet for oral administration.
 The recommended dose is 600 mg orally twice daily with or without food.
 Treatment should be continued until disease progression or unacceptable toxicity.

-Rubraca for this indication was approved under accelerated approval based on objective response rate and duration of response.
-Continued approval for this indication may be contingent upon verification and description of clinical benefit in confirmatory trials.
+Rubraca has been approved under accelerated approval based on objective response rate and duration of response.
+Continued approval may be contingent upon verification and description of clinical benefit in confirmatory trials.

 Adverse effects associated with the use of Rubraca may include, but are not limited to, the following: